huynguyen250896/computeC/README.md

 # computeC v0.1.0
 #### I. Introduction
 This package is built to serve as a support tool for the paper "A workflow for identification and analysis of driver genes: a case study in breast cancer".
-The package aims to compute automatically rapidly the correlation between individual genes and clinical features based on Spearman's rank correlation, and then compute Q-value (Benjamini-Hochberg procedure) using the function computeQ by the package [computeQ](https://github.com/huynguyen250896/computeQ) based on the previously identified p-values. </br>
+The package aims to automatically rapidly compute the Spearman's Rank correlation coefficients between each of genes versus each of clinical features of interest, and then compute Q-value (Benjamini-Hochberg procedure) using the function computeQ for the package [computeQ](https://github.com/huynguyen250896/computeQ) based on the previously identified p-values. </br>

 #### II.
 Data Structure
 - gene expression data: the data include the rows are the samples/patients, the columns are genes, and each cell's value is expression levels of genes.